Ensembl/ensembl-cdm-docs/src/docs/gene_allele_metadata.md

 ### GeneAlleleNameMetadata
 GeneAlleleName metadata is an instance of [XrefMetadata](./feature_metadata.md).
-Due to issues with data availability, the fields in gene name metadata have to be nullable.
+Due to issues with data availability, the fields in GeneAlleleNameMetadata have to be nullable.

 | Field          | Type                 | Description                                   |
 |----------------|----------------------|-----------------------------------------------|